 Yes.
 I’ve always been into ageplay, even before I had sexual feelings.
 Even when I was a four year old kid I had a sense of wanting to be treated infantile in quite literal ways, with nappies and dummies etc.

 And these feelings stuck around as I grew, so as an adolescent and an adult I’ve experienced a lot of the different types of minor identification or childlikeness that I just listed before.
-I was probably quite a bit like Josh.
+I was probably quite a bit like Josh, with maybe a slightly greater interest in sexual acts (in those days, anyhow).

-My body was slow to change but by the age of seventeen or so I remember getting the first painful waves of age dysphoria, really hating my body and the way it was growing hair, and that worsened through my twenties.
+My body was slow to change but by the age of seventeen or so I remember getting the first painful waves of age dysphoria, really hating my body and the way it was growing hair and my skin was getting rougher.
+That feeling worsened through my twenties.

 Then later in my twenties I joined ABDL communities and ageplay communities and at first I took those fantasies online and just shared those fantasies with others, then gradually met up in real life with other adults who felt this way.
 And being able to share those experiences was a huge relief to the age dysphoria.
 It didn’t solve the problem that most of the time I had to be an adult, but it made that reality more palatable knowing I had this escape from it available.

-And as I got to meet more people in real life who at that point I got to see fairly up close how people give expression to this side of their personality, although because I’m gay most of that experience has been of gay or bi men and not so much with women.
-Nor did I meet any trans folk, knowingly.
+And as I got older I got to meet more people in real life who had different takes on minor identification or childlikeness.
+And I could see fairly up close how people give expression to this side of their personality.
+Because I’m gay most of that experience was of gay or bi men and not so much of women.
+Nor did I meet any trans folk, knowingly, although I have become more aware of them in the community in recent years.

 Again, I think that example of going through depression and being able to close your eyes and really believe that you are feeling the toys in your hands, the sounds and the textures, really gives this element of having a sense of joy and peace and the innocence of the time.
 And so again I think people might listen to this podcast and want to pathologise or judge or criticise what we’re talking about here… but there really is an element of being able to go back in your mind to a time and place when you were younger and find that, especially when you’re depressed, so it makes a lot of sense to me.